adrian-slomka/local-media-server/README.md

 - Next, on your mobile device connected to the same Wi-Fi network type that ip adress followed by :8000, example: 192.168.0.100:8000

 3. To add your media files first create folder where you will store your movies or series.

-4. On the web application, open menu and go to settings, select path to your series or movie folders. !important!
-Path can be selected only on your computer.
-Won't work on mobile.
+4. In the main app's folder, open settings.json and paste your path/s like so: "series": ["D:/Lib/series","D/lib/series_folder2"], (don't forget comma)

 5. The app will scan new files on launch or dynamically and if needed will re-encoded incompatible files for html playback.